(This is an expanded version of a previously posted article)

 Mr. Moritz accused the unions of "trying to shift attention away from our effort."

 The City Council held a closed-session meeting on the lawsuit on June 25, and took no action regarding how to address the complaints in the lawsuit, according to Mayor Rich Cline.
-But council members did ask the city attorney to provide more legal analysis about the litigation so that they can have "more clarity" before deciding the next step, he said.
+But council members did ask the city attorney to do more legal analysis about the litigation so that they can have "more clarity" before deciding the next step, he said.

-Before the council went into closed session, several residents, including Mr. Riggs and Mr. Moritz, addressed the council to encourage them to get behind the effort to prove the legality of the initiative in court.
+Before the council went into closed session, several residents, including Mr. Riggs and Mr. Moritz, addressed council members to encourage them to get behind the effort to prove the legality of the initiative in court.

 Earlier in the day, Mr. Riggs said his group would supply legal support that "can coordinate with the city attorney," but that the city should be willing to provide a "vigorous defense" of the measure.